wingsoftomorrow/wingstomorrow/content/team.md

 ![Avery Nwokike](/avery.PNG)

 Lieutenant Avery C. Nwokike is a native of Charleston, SC.
-Hereceived his commission in 2017 upon graduating from the U.S. Naval Academy where he earned a Bachelor of Science degree in Ocean Engineering.
+He received his commission in 2017 upon graduating from the U.S. Naval Academy where he earned a Bachelor of Science degree in Ocean Engineering.
 Following graduation he reported to Naval Air Station (NAS) Pensacola, Florida, for Aviation Preflight Indoctrination.

 Nwokike graduated from Training Squadron (VT) 2 at NAS Whiting Field, Florida and earned his “Wings of Gold” in 2019 with VT-31, NAS Corpus Christi, Texas.
 He then reported to the “Pro’s Nest” of Patrol Squadron (VP) 30 aboard NAS Jacksonville, Florida.